swiftly-solution/documentation/src/docs/scripting/events/gameevents/onweaponzoom.md

 ---

 # OnWeaponZoom
-This event is triggered when weapon_zoom is triggered
+This event is triggered when weapon_zoom is triggered.
 ::: tabs
 @tab Lua
 ```lua